webcast-io/jobukyu/README.md

     $ npm install -g git://github.com/webcast-io/jobukyu

-Running using CLI
+Run using CLI

     $ jobukyu

-Running useing CLI (with a path to a config file)
+Run using CLI (with a path to a config file)

     $ jobukyu --config ./my_custom_config.json

+Run using CLI (with a default/example config)

+    $ jobukyu --default-config